 Delta is a somewhat small city located in the state of Colorado.
 With a population of 8,791 people and three constituent neighborhoods, Delta is the 54th largest community in Colorado.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Delta is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Delta isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Delta are a mix of both white- and blue-collar jobs.
 Overall, Delta is a city of service providers, professionals, and sales and office workers.
-There are especially a lot of people living in Delta who work in office and administrative support (10.87%), food service (9.97%), and teaching (8.33%).
+There are especially a lot of people living in Delta who work in office and administrative support (12.00%), teaching (9.25%), and sales jobs (8.03%).

-The percentage of adults in Delta who are college-educated is close to the national average for all communities of 21.84%: 18.68% of the adults in Delta have a bachelor's degree or advanced degree.
+In terms of college education, Delta is nearly on par with the US average for all cities of 21.84%: 20.68% of adults 25 and older in Delta have a bachelor's degree or advanced degree.

-The per capita income in Delta in 2010 was $22,426, which is lower middle income relative to Colorado, and middle income relative to the rest of the US.
-This equates to an annual income of $89,704 for a family of four.
+The per capita income in Delta in 2010 was $23,542, which is middle income relative to Colorado and the nation.
+This equates to an annual income of $94,168 for a family of four.
 However, Delta contains both very wealthy and poor people as well.

+Delta is a very ethnically-diverse city.
 The people who call Delta home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Delta residents report their race to be White, followed by Black or African-American.
 Delta also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 23.84% of the city’s residents.
+People of Hispanic or Latino origin account for 19.22% of the city’s residents.
 Important ancestries of people in Delta include Irish, English, Scottish, and French .

 The most common language spoken in Delta is English.
 Other important languages spoken here include Spanish and French.